gdynamics/negentropy/README.md

-By expanding the existing data to take up more space than it needs to, and converting truly random data into things which are nonrandom, such as words, we can decrease the entropy of the data to the eyes of tools such as binwalk.
+By expanding the existing data to take up more space than it needs to, and converting truly random data into things which are nonrandom, such as words, we can decrease the entropy of the data to the eyes of tools such as `binwalk`.

-As a result, it may be possible to defeat both simple information gathering methods (such as binwalk's entropy measurement) and simple system & network security services & tools which search for encrypted data.
+As a result, it may be possible to defeat both simple information gathering methods (such as `binwalk`'s entropy measurement) and simple system & network security services & tools which search for encrypted data.

 ## Warning

 ### This is research, not gospel
-This tool is a bit of independent research I undertook on my own, simply to see if I can trick binwalk and perhaps other entropy measuring tools into not seeing my secrets.
+This tool is a bit of independent research I undertook on my own, simply to see if I can trick `binwalk` and perhaps other entropy measuring tools into not seeing my secrets.
 I learned the entropy measurement trick from firmware analysis tutorials a few years ago, and simply had an idea one day on whether I could decrease entropy in a way that preserved the security of the encrypted data.